acoustic-content-samples/sample-contextual-locale-search/README.md

 The sample illustrates:
 - The use of locale search provided by contextual search services to search for documents in the user's preferred locale.

-### Exploring the Watson Content Hub Locale search API capabilities
+### Exploring the Acoustic Content Locale search API capabilities

 The contextual search service provides the functionality to filter search results based on the user's current locale preference.
 For this feature WCH uses the user's **Accept-Language** header to retrieve the user's preferred language settings and uses these to return relevant locale targeted search results.